vvynz/cypress-testing-course/cypress/testing foundations/testing_foundations.md

   - that way, can always refactor the internal code or body of the function without breaking your tests

 ### Integration Tests
+- ensure individual pieces or units wthin an app work together as expected
+- unlike unit tests, integration tests are dependent.
+Their entire purpose is to test the dependencies of each unit within a system are working together correctly.
+- unit tests test things in isolation; integration tests are never in isolation
+- great for when building a new app from scratch or an app or feature that doesn't have a UI yet.
+Once there is a UI, should be moving to writing e2e tests.